MomenMushtaha/v0-Collaborative-Canvas/README.md

 - **Live cursor tracking** - See where other users are working in real-time
 - **Persistent state** - All changes automatically saved to database
 - **Connection resilience** - Automatic reconnection with operation queuing during network drops
-- **Conflict resolution** - Last-write-wins strategy with real-time broadcast
+- **Conflict resolution** - Versioned last-write-wins strategy with deterministic convergence

 ### Canvas Functionality
 - **Drawing tools** - Rectangle, Circle, Triangle, Line, and Text layers